- Date: June 06, 2018

 Consider booking your next trip through a responsible travel company that’s committed to protecting wildlife, empowering local communities, and using guides who are aware of rules and best practices.
 Once you arrive at your destination, be respectful of marine life and habitats, such as nesting sea turtles on beaches and sensitive coral reef systems.
 And be discerning about your purchases.
 Purchasing certain items, such as coral jewelry, shark products, or tortoiseshell accessories (made from endangered hawksbill turtles) damages fragile ecosystems and threatens critically endangered species.

 5. Increase your ocean IQ

 The more you learn about the ocean, the better prepared you’ll be to inspire change—and help others do the same.
 Thankfully, there are many ways to educate yourself about the ocean and the challenges it faces, from books and documentaries to websites, museums, art exhibits, and more.
 If you’re an educator, check out WWF’s Wild Classroom, an online library of specially designed tools that will help you bring ocean conservation to your school.

 6. Use your unique skills for good

 Not a marine biologist?
-Not to worry.
+Don't worry.
 Consider joining an organization that works to protect ocean habitats or volunteering at local beach cleanups.
-Support local restaurants, grocery stores, and businesses in your community that offer sustainable seafood and alternatives to single-use plastics.
-Or contact your elected representatives to let them know you care about ocean-friendly policies.
+Support local restaurants, grocery stores, and businesses in your community that offer sustainable seafood and alternatives to single-use plastics. you can also contact your elected representatives to let them know you care about ocean-friendly policies.